CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        return self.value

 The container
 ~~~~~~~~~~~~~

 The next step in developing our plugin is to create an instance of the widget we wrote earlier to add to Spyder's status bar.
 To do this, we need to use a container.
-Due to the specificities of Qt, we need an instance of ``QWidget`` (the container) to be the parent of all the other widgets in our plugin (as we explained in the plugin structure section).
+Due to the specificities of Qt, we need an instance of ``QWidget`` (the container) to be the parent of all the other widgets in our plugin (as we explained in the section :ref:`structure of a plugin <tutorial-structure-details>`).

 Thus, the `COOKIECUTTER`_ version of the ``container.py`` file is: